 The article reminded me of a very simple Bible verse.

 "Where there is no vision, the people perish: but he that keepeth the law, happy is he."
 Proverbs 29:18

-Now I'm not a theologin, but I have heard some interpret this verse to mean if you obey the law, you will be happy.
+Now I'm not a theologian, but I have heard some interpret this verse to mean if you obey the law, you will be happy.
 Given reality, history and the article from the Times, I'd say the message is more like:

 "Without hope for the future, unhappy and frustrated people will end up breaking the law.
 People who have hope are happy, and don't need to break the law."

 It is just not human nature to be able to sit in misery without rising up to demand change.
 Rising up, making demands and even voting for change is the easy part.
-This has been happening since the begining of recorded history, from the American Revolution to electing a black president.
+This has been happening since the beginning of recorded history, from the American Revolution to electing a black president.